Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 5/AWS 4/AWS 4.md

 AWS Elastic Beanstalk= A Service for scaling and deploying web applications and services.
 Beanstalk automatically handles the deployment from capacity provisioning, load balancing, and auto scaling to application health monitoring.

 Amazon VPC= Virtual Private Cloud you can work with different resources in this Virtual Isolated Network.
 In the Isolated Network you can control resource placement, connectivity and security.
+Control user access, not publically accessible.

 Amazon Route 53= Is a highly available and scalable Domain Name System (DNS) web service.
 Route 53 connects user requests to internet applications running on AWS or on-premises.
 Customize your DNS routing policies to reduce latency, improve application availability, and maintain compliance.